 View in a larger map

-Tokyo - Seat of the Tokugawa Shogun during the Edo Period and modern capital
+Tokyo (private guide on day 2) - Seat of the Tokugawa Shogun during the Edo Period and modern capital

 Kamakura (day trip) - Home of one of the world's largest bronze Buddha statues

 Nikko (day trip) - Toshogu Shrine where the first Tokugawa Shogun is enshrined

 Hakone - Rejuvenate at your hot spring ryokan and enjoy a traditional dinner

 Shirakawa-go (day trip) - 300 year old thatched roof farmhouses

 Kanazawa - Kenrokuen Garden, Ninja Temple and the Chaya Geisha District

 Kyoto - Imperial Japan in a city founded in 794 AD with 17 World Heritage Sites

 Nara - Imperial capital before it was moved to Kyoto